druleton/druleton/bin/docs/config-bin.md

 ```

-### Include the skeleton bootstrap
+### Include the druleton bootstrap
-Include the bootstrap script, this will include the skeleton helpers and create
+Include the bootstrap script, this will include the druleton helpers and create
 all global variables.
 ```
-# Bootstrap the skeleton.
+# Bootstrap druleton.
 source $(dirname $0)/src/bootstrap.sh
 ```